JuliaLang/www.julialang.org/downloads/index.md

 If the provided download files do not work for you, please [file an issue in the Julia project](https://github.com/JuliaLang/julia/issues).
 Different OSes and architectures have varying [tiers of support](/downloads/#currently_supported_platforms), and are listed at the bottom of this page.

+Almost everyone should be downloading and using the latest stable release of Julia.
+Great care is taken not to break compatibility with older Julia versions, so older code should continue to work with the latest stable Julia release.
+You should *only* be using the long-term support (LTS) version of Julia if you work at an organization where implementing or certifying upgrades is prohibitively expensive.
+If you need newer functionality in the language or packages, then you are not in this category of highly risk-averse user: using new language features and newer versions of packages is inherently at odds with the kind of risk aversion that dictates using the LTS version of the language;
+if you are interested in using new, less battle-tested langauge features and newer packages, then you are willing to take the risk of doing so, which means you do not belong on the LTS version of Julia.
+See this description of ["Risk Personas"](https://julialang.org/blog/2019/08/release-process/#risk_tolerance_personas) for more detail on who should be using what versions of Julia based on their risk tolerance.
+Package maintainers may want to support the current LTS version, but it's also perfectly reasonable to pick a more recent older release that has features your package needs and maintain support for that version for a duration.
+For example, even when 1.0 was the LTS version, there were many packages which only worked on 1.3+ because that version introduced a number of package-management and multithreading features.

 ---

 **Note:** Julia comes with a built-in package manager which downloads and installs packages from the Internet.
 In doing so, it necessarily reveals your public [IP address](https://en.wikipedia.org/wiki/IP_address) to any server you connect to, and service providers may log your IP address.
 In Julia versions 1.5 and higher, by default the package manager connects to <https://pkg.julialang.org>, a free public service operated by the Julia project to serve open source package resources to Julia users.
 This service retains IP address logs for up to 30 days.